Qualified Domestic Relations Orders

 You should also see our firm’s two other articles titled “QDRO’s and DRO’S: DIVIDING RETIREMENT SAVINGS and PENSIONS PLANS in DIVORCE” and “DEALING WITH RETIREMENT BENEFITS IN DIVORCE” for more in-depth articles on splitting retirement assets and the use of Qualified Domestic Relations Orders in a divorce.
 Said articles are located on this website.
 Click on the links QDRO’s and DRO’s: Dividing Retirement, Savings and Pensions Plans in Divorce and Dealing With Retirement Benefits In Divorce for these articles.

 Peter Van Aulen has been practicing in the area of family law and divorce for over 24 years.
 He handles most aspects of family and divorce law.
 Mr. Van Aulen has been certified by the New Jersey Supreme Court as a matrimonial attorney.
 This is a merit given to a small percentage of New Jersey lawyers.
 He had to pass a comprehensive exam and receive an evaluation by his peers who were familiar with his work.
 Mr. Van Aulen also had to be assessed by Judges he appeared in front of for a contested matter.
 Peter Van Aulen handles cases big and small.
 He cares about his clients.
 The Law Offices of Peter Van Aulen is located in Saddle Brook New Jersey.
-If you have any questions concerning divorce and family law, call today at 201-845-7400 for a free in office consultation.
+If you have any questions concerning divorce and family law, call today at 201-845-7400 for a consultation.